The Good News From God

 “Religion is an insult to human dignity.
 With or without it you would have good people doing good things and evil people doing evil things.
 But for good people to do evil things, that takes religion.” – Steven Weinberg

 We all know by now, the good news from God, don’t we?
-All of us have seen the work-shy men and women in v-neck pullovers on the streets with their trolleys and had them knock at our doors, come to spread the word of Jehovah and his good news.
+All of us have seen the work-shy men and women in v-neck pullovers on the streets with their trolleys and had them knock at our doors, come to spread love the word of Jehovah and his good news.
 Makes one wonder why everyone hasn’t converted already, if it’s so good?
 Salvation, community, what’s not to love?
 This is a non-political group, can’t fault a religious group that steers clear of the legislature.
 They don’t go about hacking people’s heads off in the streets or throwing acid in the faces of filthy unbelievers and those of immodest dress, that’s progress of a kind.
 There’s no genital mutilation.
 When’s the last time you heard of the Jehovah’s Witnesses in the news?
 They are a relatively insular group, keeping largely to themselves, not interfering in the lives of others.
 Seems great.
 But is it?
 Recently, while on my way home from a visit to Cambridge, I came across a couple of Witnesses with their trolley, and I found myself scanning a couple of the leaflets and booklets, chuckling inside at a few of the titles.
 “Will Suffering End” caught my eye, and I picked it up and began to read.
 To my surprise, there wasn’t actually anything to be found here about suffering or pain or misery at all, merely a copious amount of scriptural references, regarding how Jehovah feels for his followers and all will be well come Armageddon, the usual rambling nonsense.
 After a few moments, a gentleman who

 introduced himself as Doug approached, bouncing on the balls of his feet with much exuberance at the prospective victim, and began to discuss the ideas mentioned in the various pamphlets with me.
 Much of it made my head hurt, as the nonsensical often does, as he explained to me that the general belief was that the Bible contained all the answers to everything one may encounter in life, old and new testaments, and that it is used as a guideline for everything one does, says and feels.
 Then, after some brief rummaging, he produced a copy of the ‘Good News From God’ pamphlet, pictured right, and available for free (I urge all who appreciate good comedy to obtain and read it), which I perused and guffawed at more than once, later that afternoon.
 Yet, amusing as it was, I couldn’t help noticing how sinister it also seemed.
 Every single page was littered with scriptural references to explain it’s deluded teachings.
 Every single bullet point, in fact, on every single page, featured at least one reference to chapter and verse, often more.
 Now, the majority of Christians I know are of either the Catholic or Anglican denominations.
 I often find myself at odds with some of their ideas too, but where modern life and morality are concerned, we tend to be of one mind.
 In regards to freedom of thought, sexuality, dress, opinion, what books one may read and who one may associate with, all these basic freedoms that almost everyone takes for granted, be it Christians, Muslims, atheists, Hindus, whatever, all these things we all take for granted.
 And why not?
 It ought not occur to us to impose restrictions on these things, with one or two exceptions depending on faith and creed.
 One example of this, a particularly good example, would be the freedom of sexuality.
 Now most Kippers, especially, for this example, those of a Christian persuasion, are largely open to this subject.
 A sort of a ‘live and let live’ arrangement, regardless of personal approval.
 And most of these aforementioned people will criticise the Islamic faith and it’s Muhammadian followers heavily on the subject of homophobia.
 After all, polls show that Muslims in Britain almost unanimously consider homosexuality an unnatural for of sexual perversion, comparable to paedophilia (incidentally very common throughout Muslim lands) and who criminalise it in almost every single country with a Muslim majority, often imposing the death penalty, if not simple imprisonment and flogging.
 We only need to switch on the news or log into Facebook to see the treatment of the Yemeni couple, publicly caned for engaging in gay intercourse, or the internment of homosexuals in prison camps, only to be tortured and sometimes executed.
 And rightly so.
 The liberation of homosexuals from the grip of Islamic theocrats is one of the most urgent of our day.
 Yet what does the Bible say of homosexuality?
 “You shall not lie with a male as with a woman; it is an abomination.” – Leviticus 18:22 “If a man lies with a male as with a woman, both of them have committed an abomination; they shall surely be put to death; their blood is upon them.” – Leviticus 20:13 That’s a very nice one, isn’t it?
 Death and mutilation for those born different and those who dissent.
 Despite the fact the faith is alleged to be universal.
 But fear not, it goes on.
 “Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.”
 1 Corinthians 6:9-10 “The law is not laid down for the just but for the lawless and disobedient, for the ungodly and sinners, for the unholy and profane, for those who strike their fathers and mothers, for murderers, for the sexually immoral, men who practise homosexuality, enslavers, liars, perjurers, and whatever else is contrary to sound doctrine.”
 1 Timothy.
 1:9-10 Comparing acts of sex and love, perfectly natural and normal acts between consenting adults, are compared by this supposedly ‘holy’ text to theft, perjury, deception and even slavery.